jucian0/turbo-version/README.md

 ## Semantic Commit Messages

-**Turbo Version** analyzes these semantic commit messages and automatically determines the appropriate version number to assign to the next release of the package.
-For example, if a commit message indicates that a bug was fixed, **Turbo Version** might increment the patch version number (e.g. from 1.2.3 to 1.2.4).
-If a commit message indicates that a new feature was added, **Turbo Version** might increment the minor version number (e.g. from 1.2.3 to 1.3.0).
+**Turbo Semver** analyzes these semantic commit messages and automatically determines the appropriate version number to assign to the next release of the package.
+For example, if a commit message indicates that a bug was fixed, **Turbo Semver** might increment the patch version number (e.g. from 1.2.3 to 1.2.4).
+If a commit message indicates that a new feature was added, **Turbo Semver** might increment the minor version number (e.g. from 1.2.3 to 1.3.0).

 Format: `<type>(<scope>): <subject>`